-Public vs Private Data Sources
+Public vs Private data sources

-Direct Connection is the easiest method as it simply requires you to whitelist Chartio’s IP address (
+Direct Connection is the easiest method as it simply requires you to allow Chartio’s IP address (

 If your database is on a private network and you do not wish to modify any firewall rules, you instead can use an SSH tunnel to make an outbound encrypted request from your network to ours.